-A new year means that it’s time for a fresh start.
 Make your credit health a priority by assessing your credit and determining where you can make improvements.
-Set an attainable goal for yourself with clear steps that you will take to achieve it.
-This resolution will be easier to stick to than your new workout schedule at the gym!
+Set yourself up for success.
+Identify financial goals and outline clear steps to achieve them.

 Resolve to Make Payments On Time